Language: EN

 Arrow Functions in TypeScript

-TypeScript supports anonymous functions and arrow functions, which are more concise ways of writing functions.
+TypeScript supports anonymous functions and arrow functions, which are more concise ways to write functions.

 Anonymous Functions